My Choice: Retirement Savings Plan Member Handbook for State Employees: Receiving Benefits Before Retiring

-If you take a distribution of your ASA Only account when you leave employment, the non-vested portion of your variable rate (employer share) account will be forfeited.
-Prior service will be reinstated to your account if you return to ASA Only covered employment.
-Forfeitures of non-vested monies are not reinstated to your account even if you return to ASA Only-covered employment.
+When you separate from employment, the non-vested portion of your employer contributions will be forfeited.
+Prior service will be reinstated to your account if you return to My Choice-covered employment.
+Forfeited, non-vested money will not be reinstated to your account even if you return to My Choice-covered employment.

-Leaving ASA Only-covered employment requires you to make important decisions regarding your retirement savings.
-This section explains the issues you will need to consider if you leave a covered position and separate from service.
+Leaving My Choice-covered employment means that you need to make important decisions about your retirement savings.
+This section explains the issues you will need to consider if you leave a covered position and end employment.

-You may withdraw the balance of your account (in the form of a distribution or rollover to another qualified retirement plan) if you are no longer in a My Choice-covered position.
+You can withdraw the balance of your account as a distribution or rollover to another qualified retirement plan if you are no longer in a My Choice-covered position.
 There must be a minimum of 30 days since you ended employment.

-The tax status of your mandatory ASA contributions depends on whether or not taxes were withheld on them before the contributions were made to PERF.
-The employer-paid portion of the mandatory contributions are before-tax.
-Portions deducted from a member’s wages after taxes are deducted after-tax.
+The tax status of your mandatory contributions depends on whether or not taxes were withheld on them before the contributions were made to PERF.
+The employer-paid portions of the mandatory contributions are pre-tax.
+Your portion of the contribution can be deducted before or after taxes have been withheld.

-Members may elect a distribution at any time after you have separated from employment for 30 days.
-Distribution requests can be made on the INPRS secure website or by calling INPRS’ customer service center at (888) 526-1687.
-Requests received before 4 p.m.
-EST will be processed the same day.
-Checks will be issued and mailed within three to five business days.
+You may elect a distribution at any time after you have separated from employment for 30 days.
+Distribution requests can be made on the INPRS secure website or by calling (844) GO-INPRS.
+If your request is received before 4 p.m.
+EST, it will be processed the same day.
+Checks will be issued and mailed within two to three business days.

 Taxable Portion - Direct Rollover

-You may elect to have all or part of the taxable portion of your ASA paid in the form of a direct rollover into an eligible 401(a), 403(b) or governmental 457(b) plan, or Traditional or Roth IRA, which has provisions allowing it to accept the rollover on your behalf.
+You may elect to have all or part of the taxable portion of your account paid in the form of a direct rollover into an eligible 401(a), 403(b) or governmental 457(b) plan, or Traditional or Roth IRA.
+The plan must have terms allowing it to accept the rollover on your behalf.

-Except in the case of a Roth IRA, this option defers any taxes you owe on your ASA balance.
+Except in the case of a Roth IRA, this option defers taxes you owe on your balance.

 If you choose to roll over only part of the taxable amount, the portion not rolled over is paid directly to you.
-The amount you receive will be less the mandatory 20 percent withholding for federal income tax).
+The amount you receive will be less the mandatory 20 percent withholding for federal income tax.

 Non-Taxable Portion - Direct Rollover